+But Elijah was just getting warmed up.
 Verse 19-"Now summon the people from all over Israel to meet me on Mount Carmel.
 And bring the four hundred and fifty prophets of Baal and the four hundred prophets of Asherah, who eat at Jezebel's table."

-The showdown time had come.
+The time for the showdown had come.
 Elijah picked the place, Mount Carmel.
 He also picked the guest list, all the Israelite people and especially the prophets that had been leading God's people astray.

 If you look carefully you'll see that Elijah is stacking the deck against the Lord.
 He chooses Mount Carmel.
 Why?
 Carmel is located nearly modern Haifa near the Mediterranean Sea.
 An ancient Egyptian record calls Mount Carmel "Holy Head," suggesting it was a sanctuary.
 In the annals of the Assyrian King Shalmaneser III (841 BC), Mount Carmel appears as "the mountain of Baal of the promontory."
 As Davis observes, "One might simply say, 'Baal's Bluff.'
-Carmel may well have been ground sacred to Baal, and Elijah may have chosen it for that very reason."
+Carmel may well have been ground sacred to Baal, and Elijah may have chosen it for that very reason."5